 Charlemagne, Rhine and Alsatian Wines: Riesling and Gewurztraminer

 By Patrick Hunt – Tradition and some evidence have it that Charlemagne (768-814) revitalized the remnant Roman viticulture in his Frankish kingdom, especially in the northern Rhine region and also oversaw its viticultural progress.
-Alsace has been famous for wine since Roman colonists settled there; some also believe that […]
+Alsace has been famous for wine since Roman colonists settled there; some also believe that the […]